Body Fat: Your body’s fridge freezer

 In many respects the liver and muscles can be seen as a small, under the counter, fridge.
 The type that you might keep under your kitchen counter to hold a few items that you tend to use on a day to day bases.
 Food goes in easily and when we are hungry it comes out easily again too, (from the liver anyway).
-One problem your “under the counter fridge,” does hove however is its size; it’s not very big but as long as you keep topping it up it will continue to supply you will all the fuel you will need and if you buy too much food not to worry because the excess can just be stored in your body’s chest freezer, (your fat cells).
+One limitation your “under the counter fridge,” has however is its size; it’s not very big but as long as you keep topping it up it will continue to supply you will all the fuel you will need and if you buy too much food not to worry because the excess can just be stored in your body’s chest freezer, (your fat cells).

 Fat is your chest freezer.
 It’s a big old brute of a machine that sits in the corner of your kitchen.
 Food is put there for long term storage and as long as there are adequate stores of food in the fridge, food that goes into the freezer stays in the freezer.
 Your chest freezer is also a lot bigger than your fridge and if you do happen to fill it all the way to the top that’s not a problem either, because while you can only every own one fridge you can have as many freezers as your kitchen, (or body) can hold.
 And even if you fill you kitchen with freezers that’s not a problem either.
 You can just build on more rooms to store more of them.

 The fridge vs. the freezer

-To test Bobs Fridge and Freezer capacity’s we are going to send him on a bit of walk.
-First, he is going to walk off all the stored glycogen in his body and then he is going to walk off all his stored fat, (food stored in his freezer).
-We are going to then compare how far bob can walk on either fuel.
+To test Bobs Fridge and Freezer capacity’s we are going to send him on a bit of a walk.
+First, Bob is going to walk off all the stored glycogen in his body (his fridge) and then he is going to walk off all his stored fat, (food stored in his freezer).
+We are going to then compare how far Bob can walk on either fuel tank.

 So, with Bobs, liver and muscles fully loaded with all the cabs he can shove in there he will have about 400 to 500 grams of glycogen fuel at his disposal.
 Let’s give Bob the benefit of the doubt and call it 500 grams.
 So, given that there are 4 calories in every 1 gram of carbs Bob has 2000 calories of glycogen to walk off.

-Assuming it takes 100 kcal to walk about 2 km, then using only his fridge for fuel Bob can walk about 40 km. before he runs out of fuel and he comes to a stop.
+Assuming it takes 100 calories to walk about 2 km, then using only his fridge for fuel Bob can walk about 40 km before he runs out of fuel and he comes to a stop.

-So, assuming it still takes 100 kcal to walk 2 km, then using only his freezer fuel, bob can walk 1,440 km. before he runs out of fuel.
+So, assuming it still takes 100 calories to walk 2 km, then using only his freezer fuel, bob can walk 1,440 km. before he runs out of fuel.

-So what this tells us is that with our fridge able to hold about 2000 kcals of fuel and just 1 freezer able to hold about 72,000, calories worth of food.
+So what this tells us is that our fridge is able to hold about 2000 calories of fuel and that just 1 relatively freezer is able to hold about 72,000, calories worth of food.
 With this information you may be starting to to see why topping up our fridge all day long when we are trying to reduce the size of our freezer is probably not the best way to go.

 In fact, the main reason most of us find sugary foods so delicious and so hard to resist is that as soon as our body detects them in our system it assumes it must be summer and therefore time to start storing fat for winter, triggering cravings to eat more and more of them while they are still in season.
 The body has not yet caught up to the idea that we can fly summer foods in all year round and so we don’t need to gorge and store every time a bit of glucose and fructose hits our tongues.